q1e123/q1e123.github.io/_posts/2019-09-22-Variables.md

 ---
 layout: post
 title:  Variables
-categories: lesson
+categories: [lesson]
-tag: basics
+tag: [basics]
 where: Programming
 desc: Imagine that you pass by a river and you want to get some water for later use.
 One way of doing that is by storing the water in a container.
-In programming you don't want to store water but data and you do it by putting it in a **variable**.
+In programming you don't want to store water but data and you do it by putting it in a variable.
 ---

 ## Introduction